HostileNinja72/HostileNinja72.github.io/content/posts/leetcode/minspeed.md

 \end{aligned}
 $$

-Now we are in front of a non-linear function that involves a ceiling function, the binary search is an efficient way to find the minimum `x`
+Given that this is a non-linear function involving a ceiling operation, binary search is a suitable and efficient method to find the minimum value of x that satisfies this condition.

 ## Binary search code
 We implement a binary search algorithm in a code: